Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Methodology

+where $A = |f_{t-1}||f_t||\lambda f_t + \mu f_{t-1}|$ and $\mu = 1-\lambda$.
+The above theorem also indicates a large similarity between mixed features and old features.
+Thus, the mixed features can mitigate the drift by narrowing the angle with the old features.
+By assigning different weights to the coefficients, the mixed features can be adapted to different incremental learning scenarios, which will be discussed in the experimental section.

-According to the classical neural network architecture, the prediction probability for the mixed feature $f_{mix}$ will be calculated:
+According to the classical neural network architecture, the predicted probability for the mixed feature $f_{mix}$ by a classifier will be calculated:

 where $p_{i}(x)$ is the predicted probability of a sample $x$, $\theta$ and $b$ are the parameters of classifier.
-However, the adding of new and old features in incremental phases will produce a larger feature value than that in initial phase, which may bring prediction errors.
+However, adding new and old features in incremental phases may produce a larger feature value than the initial phase, which may bring prediction errors.
 Therefore, to decrease the negative effect of the addition in mixed feature, we follow \cite{lucir} to employ cosine normalization to replace the multiplication operation in the last layer.
 The probability calculation using cosine normalization is as follows:

 where $\bar{\theta}= \theta/\|\theta\|_{2}$ denotes the $l_2$-normalized vector, and $\left\langle\bar{\theta}_{1}, \bar{\theta}_{2}\right\rangle=\bar{\theta}_{1}^{\mathrm{T}} \bar{\theta}_{2}$ measures the cosine similarity between two normalized vectors.
 In this equation, a learnable parameter $\eta$ is introduced to control the peakiness of softmax distribution.